Canada’s strategy to respond to the Rohingya and Myanmar crises (2021 to 2024)

 Accountability also advances protection for the human rights of the Rohingya who remain in Myanmar and those refugees who desire to return to their homes in line with Myanmar’s international obligations.

-We will pursue accountability for serious human rights violations, and we will work with the international community to ensure perpetrators are brought to justice.
+We are working with the international community to pursue accountability for serious human rights violations and ensure perpetrators are brought to justice.

 Our efforts include supporting human rights monitoring, collecting evidence and holding perpetrators of serious human rights violations and international crimes accountable through different mechanisms, including the Independent Investigative Mechanism for Myanmar, the International Criminal Court and the International Court of Justice.